-We love nothing more than doing a road trip and if you’re going to do a road trip anywhere in Thailand, the country’s most off-the-beaten-track region, the remote northeastern Isaan, is the place to do it.
+We love nothing more than doing a road trip and if we’re going to do a road trip anywhere in Thailand, our first choice will be exploring the Isaan, Thailand’s most off-the-beaten-track region in the remote northeast of the country.

 A confession: I don’t drive.
 Well, I can drive and I have driven, but I don’t have a driver’s license.
 Terence drives and I navigate.
 That partly explains my fondness for, okay, let’s admit it, obsession with maps.
 But this trip we did neither and the Thailand road atlas I’d lovingly highlighted and dog-eared on our last road trip around the country to update the DK Thailand guidebook stayed packed away.

 Instead, because we were on a magazine assignment, and Terence had thousands of images to shoot and I had endless notes to make, we hired a driver and were chauffeured around the Isaan by Narawat, an excellent English-speaking driver from Ubon Ratchathani, who knows the region intimately.